Giovani-Merlin/emailwriter/development.md

 2. To
 3. Subject

 An e-mail can be seen as: "Salutation" + "E-mail body" (from subject) + "Closing".
-So, we can just map the "default" salutations and closings from one language (english in this project) and use a pre-trained model to write the body.
+So, we can just map the "default" salutations and closings from one language (english in this project) and use a fine-tuned model to write the body.

 ##### Main model